remix-run/remix/docs/future/vite.md

 export const myValue = "some value";
 ```

+#### Adding and Removing Hooks

-React Fast Refresh cannot track changes for a component when hooks are being added or removed from it,
-causing full reloads just for the next render.
-After the hooks has been added, changes should result in hot updates again.
+React Fast Refresh cannot track changes for a component when hooks are being added or removed from it, causing full reloads just for the next render.
+After the hooks have been updated, changes should result in hot updates again.
 For example, if you add [`useLoaderData`][use_loader_data] to your component, you may lose state local to that component for that render.

+#### Component Keys

-In some cases React cannot distinguish between existing components being changed and new components being added.
+In some cases, React cannot distinguish between existing components being changed and new components being added.
 [React needs `key`s][react_keys] to disambiguate these cases and track changes when sibling elements are modified.

-These are all limitations of React and [React Refresh][react_refresh], not Remix.

 ## Acknowledgements